Meta Title vs Meta Description Explained

 Think of them as a team.

-The meta title captures attention, while the meta description provides more detail and encourages users to click.
+The title meta captures attention, while the meta description provides more detail and encourages users to click.

 When they work together, your search result becomes clearer and more helpful.